Quotas in Amazon DynamoDB - Amazon DynamoDB

 40,000 read capacity units and 40,000 write capacity units

-Transactional operations provide atomicity, consistency, isolation, and durability (ACID) guarantees only within the AWS Region where the write is made originally.
-Transactions are not supported across Regions in global tables.
-For example, suppose that you have a global table with replicas in the US East (Ohio) and US West (Oregon) Regions and you perform a TransactWriteItems operation in the US East (N. Virginia) Region.
-In this case, you might observe partially completed transactions in the US West (Oregon) Region as changes are replicated.
-Changes are replicated to other Regions only after they have been committed in the source Region.
+Transactional operations provide atomicity, consistency, isolation, and durability (ACID) guarantees only within the AWS Region where the write API was invoked.
+Transactions aren't supported across Regions in global tables.
+For example, suppose that you have a global table with replicas in the US East (Ohio) and US West (Oregon) Regions and you perform a TransactWriteItems operation in the US East (N. Virginia) Region, you may observe partially completed transactions in the US West (Oregon) Region as changes are replicated.
+Changes are replicated to other Regions only after they've been committed in the source Region.

 Note